7890/jack_tools/audio_rxtx/README.md

 jack_audio_receive states:
--waiting for audio (if no sender is currently active) -receiving audio /offer fro sender
+-waiting for audio (if no sender is currently active) -receiving audio /offer from sender
 -accepting transmission (if offered audio was compatible) -denying transmission (if offered audio was incompatible) -buffering (for the given --pre size in periods)